lyuwenhan/minecraft-java-edition-mods/auto-greeting-server/README.md

 - `startWith`
 - `endWith`

-These rules are used to decide whether a joining player's name should trigger greeting logic.
+These rules determine whether the name of a joining player should trigger greeting logic.

 ### Filtering behavior